gtonkinhill/TCGA_analysis/README.md

 count data, we can now investigate the signals present in the larger dataset originally published by Poore et al.

-## 3. Re-analysis of Poore et al., across hospital sites and cancer types
+## 3. Re-analysis of Poore et al. data across hospital sites and cancer types

 To start, I load the full unfiltered TCGA data from the Poore et al., manuscript.